Making Sure Mining Doesn’t Pollute Our Water

 Idaho certainly has its share of a long and colorful history of mining—but too many of these mines have polluted streams and contaminated landscapes.
-According the the Environmental Protection Agency, 40% of watersheds in the West are contaminated by mining activity.
+According to the Environmental Protection Agency, 40% of watersheds in the West are contaminated by mining activity.

 We all use metals every day.
 We also chose to live and raise our families in Idaho for its clean air, clean water and abundant public lands.

 But with mineral prices at a record high, international mining companies are scouring Idaho’s vast public lands for more ore to extract.
 With today’s gold rush, it’s a good bet that a mine is proposed upstream of your drinking water, favorite fishing stream or place special to you and your family.
 Mining companies are looking out for their bottom line, but who’s looking out for the values that belong to all of us?
 Idaho cannot afford to repeat mistakes of the past.
 Here’s how the Idaho Conservation League is looking out for all of us.

 The Boise River defines the character of Idaho’s capital and provides much of the city’s drinking water.
 But Canadian mining companies are proposing operations in the Boise River headwaters that could contaminate our river with arsenic, heavy metals or industrial chemicals.